-Strategy for the future of Basingstoke town centre
+The future of Basingstoke town centre

-To ensure the town centre continues to meet residents’ needs and brings valuable jobs to the borough, suggestions include reimagining the existing Malls building to open up the area, creating opportunities for a range of uses in addition to retail including space for community and cultural use, space for entrepreneurs, education and modernising shopfronts at the Top of the Town while celebrating the borough’s rich heritage.
+The masterplan includes the creation of new high quality and low carbon urban communities, creating opportunities for a range of uses in addition to retail including space for community and cultural use, space for entrepreneurs and education as well as celebrating the borough’s rich heritage.